-Financial assets and liabilities that are not recognised and measured at fair value include cash and cash equivalents, trade and other receivables and payables.
-The basis of recognition and measurement of these financial assets and liabilities is described in Note 29.
-Their carrying value is a reasonable approximation of their fair value.
+Financial assets and liabilities that are not recognised and measured at fair value include cash and cash equivalents, receivables and other assets and payables.
+The basis of recognition and measurement of these financial assets and liabilities is described in Note 28.